Criminal Justice Equivalency of Training Program

 • Law Enforcement Vehicle Operations

-Total hours of instruction can vary and must pass the Florida State Officer Exam to be certified.
+Total hours of instruction may vary, and you must pass the Florida State Officer Exam to be certified.

 (Accepting Applications)